muzuro/ngdart-library-extension-issue/README.md

-## Template doesn't build when it contains String extension method
+## Template build fails when it contains String extension method

 To reproduce go to `app` folder and:
 1. Create a local copy of this repo (use the "Clone or download" button above).